 Qualification is harder.
 You try to figure out if these people would be interested in your offer.
 You look at what they search for, what they engage with, and what they buy.
+Also, where the company stands – would your solution be relevant for them, etc.

 The engagement and conversion are where the actual selling occurs.
 This is where trust, timing, and messaging matter.
 The best SDRs listen, not just pitch.

-I’ve done B2B sales for years and have seen the industry evolve.
-The core issue with AI SDRs is how they handle “sales”: they still rely on outdated cold outreach tactics.
-They go for volume over quality.
-They spray and pray.
+I’ve done B2B sales for some time and have seen the space evolve.
+In my opinion, the core issue with AI SDRs is how they handle “sales”: essentially they rely on outdated cold outreach tactics.
+They go for volume over quality: spray and pray.
 A few years ago, mass outbound campaigns were harder to pull off.
 You needed technical skills to set up large emailing infrastructure, research prospects, avoid spam filters, and personalize messages at scale.
 Now, anyone can do it with cheap tools.
 As a result, inboxes are flooded, and email service providers (Google and Microsoft) have cracked down hard.

 Where AI can truly deliver value